Manage programmatic access to Firebolt

 - The Firebolt drivers - use a third party tool or programming language to integrate with Firebolt’s data warehouse.
 Firebolt supports several languages including Python, Node, .Net, and Go.

-Service accounts must be linked to a user account.
+Service accounts must be manually linked to a user account after they have been created.
 The service account provides access to the organization, and the associated user provides access to an account within the organization.
 To use Firebolt programmatically, you must authenticate with an ID and a secret.
 These are generated when you create a service account.
 You can add, delete and generate secrets for service accounts using SQL scripts in the Develop Space or through the user interface (UI) in the Configure Space.

 Follow these steps to gain programmatic access to Firebolt: